 • Community Based programs require weeknight or weekend availability.

 Can I volunteer if I don’t have a consistent schedule?

 • Consistency in any relational program is really important.
 If you don’t have a consistent schedule BUT are able to fit your weekly visit into your schedule on different days and be flexible, we will take that into consideration when matching you to a Little.

 • For our groups programs, there is less flexibility since there are so many people involved.

 How do I get a criminal record check to volunteer?

-• We have an amazing relationship with Guelph Police.
-Once you submit an application, we will send you instructions to acquire a free Record Check if you have a Guelph address.
-If you live outside of Guelph, we can’t guarantee that it will be free but we will provide you with a letter indicating that you are going to be volunteering with us.
+• Once you submit an application, we will send you instructions to acquire a Vulnerable Sector Record Check if you have a Guelph address.
+If you live outside of Guelph, we will provide you with a letter indicating that you are going to be volunteering with us.